-Does your family have a newborn member?
-There are two ways your new child can qualify to be registered in Croatia and receive the associated benefits:
+Does your family have a new addition?
+There are 4 ways your new child can qualify to be registered in Croatia and receive associated benefits:

 - You are Croatian and had a child while abroad